Solar prominence: History

 The first detailed description of a solar prominence was in 14th-century Laurentian Codex, describing the solar eclipse of May 1, 1185.
 They were described as "flame-like tongues of live embers".

-Prominences were first photographed during the solar eclipse of July 18, 1860, by Angelo Secchi.
+Prominences were first photographed during the solar eclipse of July 18, 1860, by Angelo Secchi and Warren de la Rue.
 From these photographs, altitude, emissivity, and many other important parameters were able to be derived for the first time.

 During the solar eclipse of August 18, 1868, spectroscopes were for the first time able to detect the presence of emission lines from prominences.
 The detection of a hydrogen line confirmed that prominences were gaseous in nature.
 Pierre Janssen was also able to detect an emission line corresponding to an at the time unknown element now known as helium.
 The following day, Janssen confirmed his measurements by recording the emission lines from the now unobstructed Sun, a task that had never been done before.
 Using his new techniques, astronomers were able to study prominences daily.